Skip to main content

 src/

-├── prompt/ # Context-rich prompt generation
+├── prompt/ # Framework-aware prompt generation

 ├── llm/ # LLM client (via aiclientjs)

-├── frameworks/ # Vitest & Jest adapters
+├── frameworks/ # Vitest, Jest, Mocha, Node adapters

-├── config/ # Config file resolution & merging
+├── config/ # Config resolution & merging

 ├── generate.ts # Main orchestrator

-├── cli.ts # Commander-based CLI
+├── cli.ts # Commander-based CLI (recursive walk, concurrency, max-cost)

-├── types.ts # Core type definitions
+├── types.ts # Core types + LLMProvider + cost table

-└── index.ts # Public API exports
+└── index.ts # Public API

 Design Principles